All England Lawn Tennis and Croquet Club: History

-1913 suffragette terror attack
+1913 suffragette attack

 A failed attempt was made to destroy the grounds in 1913, as part of the suffragette bombing and arson campaign.
-During the years before the First World war, suffragettes, as part of their campaign for women's votes, carried out politically motivated arson and bombings across the country.
+During the years before the First World War, suffragettes, as part of their campaign for women's votes, carried out politically motivated arson and bombings across the country.
 On 27 February 1913, a suffragette woman "between the ages of 30–35" was arrested within the grounds, after being spotted by a groundsman climbing over a hedge at around midnight.
 She was found to have on her paraffin and wood shavings, for the purpose of setting fires in the grounds.
 The woman refused to give her name or any information and was later sentenced to two months' imprisonment.

 Facilities

-The club currently has 18 tournament grass courts, eight American clay courts, two acrylic courts and six indoor courts.
-There are also 22 Aorangi Park grass courts, which serve as competitors' practice courts before and during The Championships.
+The club currently has 18 tournament grass courts, eight American clay courts, two acrylic courts, and six indoor courts.
+There are also 22 grass courts at the nearby Aorangi Park, which serve as competitors' practice courts before and during The Championships.
 The grass courts can be used from May until September.
 The grass has been cut to 8 mm since 1995, and 100% perennial ryegrass has been used for its strength since 2001 (prior to that, it was 70% perennial rye and 30% creeping red fescue).
 The courts are renovated in September, using nine tons of grass seed annually.

 The largest court is Centre Court, which hosts the finals of the main singles and doubles events at The Championships.
 There is an inscription above the entryway to Centre Court which reads "If you can meet with triumph and disaster / And treat those two impostors just the same" – lines from Rudyard Kipling's poem If—.
 This court also served as the main venue for the tennis events at the 2012 Summer Olympics.

 Initially, the courts were arranged in such a way that the principal court was situated in the middle with the others arranged around it; hence the title "Centre Court".